cockroachdb/docs/v23.1/performance-best-practices-overview.md

 ## Transaction contention

 Transactions that operate on the *same index key values* (specifically, that operate on the same [column family](column-families.html) for a given index key) are strictly serialized to obey transaction isolation semantics.
 To maintain this isolation, writing transactions ["lock" rows](architecture/transaction-layer.html#writing) to prevent hazardous interactions with concurrent transactions.
-However, locking can lead to processing delays if multiple transactions are trying to access the same "locked" data at the same time.
-This is referred to as *transaction contention* or *lock contention*.

-Transaction contention occurs when the following three conditions are met:
+*Transaction contention* occurs when the following three conditions are met:

 - There are multiple concurrent transactions or statements (sent by multiple clients connected simultaneously to a single CockroachDB cluster).
 - They operate on table rows with the _same index key values_ (either on [primary keys](primary-key.html) or secondary [indexes](indexes.html)).